imagej/imagej.github.io/_pages/Xlib.md

 This plugin provides an engine for interactive editing of label images or label volumes (i.e. stacks of images).
 Label images are images holding a set of regions at one specific gray level or color per region (example see figure in ["Disconnect Particles"](#Disconnect_Particles "wikilink"), right).
 Operations such as deleting, joining, eroding, dilating, opening, or closing of manually selected 3D objects are supported.
 There is also an operation for deleting objects smaller than a certain size.
 For stacks of images, all operations can be performed either in slice-wise 2D, or truly volumetrically in 3D.
 The interface of the engine is visualized in the figure to the right.

-{% capture title%}
- Engine for 3D segmentation (top right) which is currently operating on two gray level images (left).
-The image at the bottom right is the interactively segmented phase image which is currently containing four different phases (see top left figure for the plugin ["Phase Image Evaluation"](#Phase_Image_Evaluation "wikilink")).
+{% include thumbnail src='/images/pages/XFig9 3.jpg' title='Engine for 3D segmentation (top right) which is currently operating on two gray level images (left).
+The image at the bottom right is the interactively segmented phase image which is currently containing four different phases (see top left figure for the plugin ["Phase Image Evaluation"](#Phase_Image_Evaluation "wikilink")).'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/XFig9 3.jpg' title=title %}

 ### Segment Phases 3D